nextgis/docs_ngweb/source/webmaps_admin.rst

 We recommend setting the "Adapter" field to "Image" (a single image for the entire map), unless there are some special requirements.
 Alternatively, you can choose “Tiles” (images of 256 x 256 pixels).

+.. tip:: Use "Tiles" adapter to display correctly features crossing the 180th meridian.

 You can also set up a scale range.
 Min scale corresponds to the smaller image, max scale - to the larger, more detailed image.
 For example, if you want a layer to be displayed in scales between 1 : 250,000 and 1 : 5,000, the higher number (250,000) is the minimal scale.

 .. note::